minispiki/python-edulink/README.md

 Documentation for this package will be created at a later date.

 ## ⚖️ Why the GPL License?
-The research I put into this project is not worth putting into closed-source projects, and the EduLink One API is already proprietary enough without documentation.
+The research I put into this project is not worth putting into closed-source projects, and the EduLink One API is already proprietary enough without documentation, so let's not add to that.

 ## ⚠️ Disclaimer
 This package is the result of ***reverse engineering efforts***...